 Aim to Tell a Story

 Try to recall the best themed trade show booths that have gotten hype in recent years.
 A common thread you may notice will be that the art, architecture and features of the booth all took people somewhere.
 When you stepped inside their booth, you were no longer standing on the floor of the crowded, air-conditioned and noisy Las Vegas Convention Center, you were on a pirate ship, inside a cave, or standing on the deck of a space vessel.
+To recreate this, you’ll want to hire professionals that can do themed environments uk, or wherever the booth is going to be.

 All of these locations are not just somewhere different, either, but a place with a rich set of stories behind them.
 You feel like you are in a different time or place, and you can begin to feel excitement building towards a brand or campaign in the process.